Photographs contain high and low frequency image information.

 |

-| High Frequency Image Information | Low Frequency Image Information |
+High Frequency Image Information | Low Frequency Image Information |

-High Frequency - Low Frequency Step Wedge with High Pass Filter Applied (Radius: 10 px)
+With High Pass Filter Applied (Radius: 10 px)

 High frequency image information (detail) is passed.